omarmohamed15/PATCHUNET/README.md

 Secondly, kindly, run the codes in sequence:

-1- Run "Step1_Patching.m" in Matlab, which generates the input patches for the PATCHUNET. \n", 2- RUN "Step2_PATCHUNET.ipynb" in Jupyter Notebook, which generates the noiseless output patches. \n", 3- RUN "Step3_UnPatching.m" in Matlab, which generates the denoised output signal.\n",
+1- Run "Step1_Patching.m" in Matlab, which generates the input patches for the PATCHUNET. \n 2- RUN "Step2_PATCHUNET.ipynb" in Jupyter Notebook, which generates the noiseless output patches. \n 3- RUN "Step3_UnPatching.m" in Matlab, which generates the denoised output signal.\n

 In Matlab, the parametr select is set to be zero in case of synthetic example and one in case of field example.